ctholho/qryo/README.md

 Run `make help` for all available makefile commands.

-You can also run the repo locally.
-There's no https support yet and you'll have to look into .gitpod.yml to see the env requirements.
+You can also run the repo locally but it requires a bit more work.
+* There's no https support yet (for ServiceWorkers, eventually)
+* You'll have to look into `.gitpod.yml` and `.gitpod.Dockerfile` and replicate your local env to look the same.
+Installing node, pnpm, nvm (which are usually packaged with gitpod/workspace-full)
+* Find references of the `WORKSPACE_HOST` env variable in `server/docker-compose.yaml` and replace with static strings `localhost:8055` (for the server) and `localhost:3000` (for the nuxt example)

 ## Roadmap
-0. Make ~~CR~~UD work.
+1. Find a reliable way for applying mutations on offline-only items
+  * The problem is that an optimistic update doesn't have the real id.
+So mutations on that object must be translated to the real id, once that id is available.
+  * While offline: creating and then deleting an item will cause the item to be posted
+  * There should be an easy way to display when an item is not yet synced.
+E.g. mixing in an attribute `_offline: true`.
-1. Handle authentication and offer tools for offline authentication (if offline data is available)
+2. Handle authentication and offer tools for offline authentication (if offline data is available)
-2. Encrypt user data
+3. Encrypt user data
   * Consider putting encryption logic into web worker for client performance
   * The query persister needs to have access to app context like user credentials.
-3. Find the best way to prefetch "all necessary" data on app initialization.
+4. Find the best way to prefetch "all necessary" data on app initialization.
 E.g.:
   * Require devs to handle it themselves
   * Offer global config.
 But this still requires duplicated naming of the endpoints (in component and in config)
   * Parse codebase during build process and create prefetch functions if those queries look correct.
 E.g.: